nusolar/sc6-pic32-code/README.md

 ----
 In `namespace nu`.

-### convenience classes
+### Basic classes
+`array.hpp` — `class nu::Array<typename T, size_t N>` replaces the C++ STL `std::vector`, and is an array on the Stack. `Array<T,N> foo;` is equivalent to `T foo[N];` except that `foo` may be passed *by value* as a C++ reference type.
+This obviates checking for `NULL` pointers, and many calls to `alloca`.
+Warning: copying `nu::Array`s will deep-copy their elements.

 `bitset.hpp` — `class nu::Bitset<int N>` represents a collection of `N` bits.
 Can be cast to an `unsigned long`.
 Convenient for iterating over "bitfield structs".

+`enum.hpp` — `class nu::Enum<typename T, int N>` is like `nu::Array<T,N>`, except it outputs a number whenever an element is added.

+`lowpassfilter.hpp` — `class nu::LowPassFilter` passes a low-pass filter over input values.
+Useful for the output of noisy sensors.

-`buffer.hpp` — `class nu::OStream` allows easy C++ streaming to devices with `<<`.
+`stream.hpp` — `class nu::OStream` allows easy C++ streaming to devices with `<<`.
 You must finalize OStream output with the `nu::end` stream manipulator.
 All subclasses must implement `nu::OStream::puts(const char *)`, to handle all stream output.

-`enum.hpp` — `class nu::Enum<typename T, int N>` is like `std::vector` except it uses stack memory, and holds at most `N` elements of type `T`.

 ### Internal systems
+`flash.hpp` — functions to read/write/clear PIC32 flash memory, in `namespace nu::flash`.
+UNIMPLEMENTED

 `param.hpp` — functions to query the clock frequency, in `namespace nu::param`.

 `timer.hpp` — functions for delays, in `namespace nu::timer`.

 `wdt.hpp` — functions to Enable/Disable/Clear the WatchDog timer, in `namespace nu::WDT`.

-### Simple Devices
+### Simple Circuit Devices
 `pinctl.hpp` — `class nu::Pin` wraps setting, clearing, toggling, & reading a pin. `nu::DigitalIn`, `nu::DigitalOut`, and `nu::AnalogIn` specialize digital and analog pins.

+`button.hpp` — a simple digital button, `nu::Button` subclasses `nu::Pin`.

+`led.hpp` — a simple digital LED, `nu::Led` subclasses `nu::Pin`.

+### Communication protocols
+These classes encapsulate hardware communication, and the process of TX'ing and RX'ing data.
+Devices that communicate over a protocol subclass it, and are listed in the subsequent section.

+`can.hpp` — declares `namespace nu::can` for CAN communication, with `nu::can::Module` and `nu::can::Channel`.

+`can_def.hpp` — autogenerated declarations of CAN packet types.
+Declared in `namespace nu::can::frame`.
+This file is created/overwritten by `generate.py`, which can be modified to define your CAN ID list.

+`onewire.hpp` — `class nu::OneWire` wraps most commands to a OneWire bus.
+It includes ROM commands (e.g. SEARCH_ROM, MATCH_ROM), and some common Function commands (e.g. READ_SCRATCH).

 `spi.hpp` — `class nu::SPI` wraps all communication with an SPI device.

-`serial.hpp` — `class nu::Serial` wraps all communication with a Serial device.
+`serial.hpp` — `class nu::Serial` wraps all communication with a Serial/UART device.

-`can.hpp` — declares `namespace nu::can` for CAN communication.

-`can_def.hpp` — autogenerated declarations of CAN packet types.
-Declared in `namespace nu::can::frame`

 ### Hardware
-`button.hpp` — a simple digital button, `nu::Button` subclasses `nu::Pin`.

-`led.hpp` — a simple digital LED, `nu::Led` subclasses `nu::Pin`.

 `nokia5110.hpp` — a small LCD, `nu::Nokia5110` subclasses `nu::SPI`.

 `ulcd28pt.hpp` — the SteeringWheel LCD, `nu::uLCD28PT` subclasses `nu::Serial`

-`ad7685.hpp` — an ADC for current-sensing, `nu::AD7685` subclasses `nu::SPI`.
+`ad7685.hpp` — a low-voltage ADC, `nu::AD7685` subclasses `nu::SPI`.

+`ds18x20.hpp` — a 1-Wire temperature sensor, `nu::DS18X20` subclasses `nu::OneWire`.

+`hais.hpp` — the analog HAIS current sensors (e.g. HAIS-50P).
+As NU uses HAIS-50P in conjunction with the AD7685 ADC, `nu::HAIS` subclasses `nu::AD7685`.

 ### <a name="Boards"/> Boards
 Board classes are collections of Hardware devices and methods to manipulate them.
 Each board's `main()` method starts the run-loop and never returns.
-Several PCBs contain an NU32, and consequentially their classes subclass `nu::Nu32`.
+Several NU boards contain an NU32 miniboard, and consequentially their classes subclass `nu::Nu32`.

 `nu32.hpp` — `nu::Nu32` is the Nu32 development board.
 Subclasses MUST call its constructor.

-`steering_wheel.hpp` — the steering-wheel PCB.
+`steering_wheel.hpp` — the NU steering-wheel board.
 Displays info on LCD.

-`driver_controls.hpp` — the driver-controls PCB.
+`driver_controls.hpp` — the NU driver-controls board.
+Subclasses `nu::Nu32`.
 Controls pedals & switches, signals, & motor-controller communication.

+`bms.hpp` — the NU battery management system.
 Subclasses `nu::Nu32`.

-`bms.hpp` — skeleton of battery management system.
-Subclasses `nu::Nu32`.
+This BMS uses LTC6803s for voltage, HAIS-50P/AD7685s for current, and DS18B20s for temperature.
+It controls a battery relay and an array relay.

 NU API
 ----